HagelBagel/wav-metadata-generator/README.md

 Note that this version is designed to take files named according to the [Universal Category System](https://www.universalcategorysystem.com) (UCS) and use the file names as basis for any metadata generated.
 If you do not have UCS-compliant files, you may need to modify `filesToCSV3.py`.

 ## Dependecies:
-Nothing but standard core Python 3.8 modules.
+Nothing but standard core Python 3.8 modules...